potatoscript/potatoscript/README.md

 ---

-## 🧠 Current Focus: CAD System Development
+## 🧠 Current Focus: CAD System Development for Architectural Use

-I'm currently working on a fully custom **2D CAD system**, integrating:
+I'm currently involved in developing a **CAD system from the ground up** for an **architecture company**, integrating:

 - **C++ (Open CASCADE)** for geometric computations
-- **C# WPF** for desktop UI/UX development
+- **C# WPF** for building the desktop application interface

-This project is the culmination of my engineering and programming experience—building a CAD tool from the ground up with precision geometry handling and real-time dimension editing.
+My main responsibilities in this project include:

+- Setting up the **development environment**, including **Git version control**, **pull request workflows**, and **CI/CD pipelines** using **GitHub Actions**
+- Designing the **database architecture** to handle project data efficiently
+- Setting up the **cloud server** to enable **multiple users** to run the WPF desktop application locally while accessing shared data stored in the cloud
+- Implementing **REST API** and **WebSocket** communication between the desktop app and the cloud backend for real-time data sync

+This project has allowed me to sharpen my skills in system architecture, cloud integration, and collaborative software development in a production environment.

 <img src="https://github.com/potatoscript/MyDocuments/blob/main/python.dev.env.png?raw=true" width=600px />